Market Signals Summary:

 The 3-mo Hi-Lo Index of the S&P500 signaled an entry into the markets this week, when the 40-day moving average (MA40) of the index moved from below to above 5.0%.

 The MAC-AU model generated a sell signal end of August and thus in cash.
 The buy-spread is higher than last week’s level.
 The next buy signal will emerge once the buy spread (green graph) moves above the zero line.

 This model and its application is described in MAC-Australia: A Moving Average Crossover System for Superannuation Asset Allocations.

-In Fig. 3 one can see that COMP is near last week’s revised level, and far away from signaling recession.
+Recession:Figure 3 shows the COMP is near last week’s downward revised level, and far away from signaling recession.
 COMP can be used for stock market exit timing as discussed in this article The Use of Recession Indicators in Stock Market Timing.